List of Serie A players with 100 or more goals

 This is a list of players who scored over 100 goals in Serie A, Italy's top flight football league, during its history starting from the 1929–30 season.
 Giuseppe Meazza was the first player to reach both 100 and 200 goals in Serie A. Since the 1948–49 Serie A season, Silvio Piola has headed the list.
-The most recent player to score their hundredth goal in Serie A was Edin Dzeko.
+Goran Pandev was the oldest player to reach the hundred goal milestone at the age of 37 years 268 days.